finos/FDC3/docs/api-bridging/spec.md

 }
 ```

-The bridge fills in the `source.desktopAgent` field and forwards the request to the target desktop agent
+The bridge fills in the `source.desktopAgent` field and forwards the request to the target Desktop Agent

 ```JSON
 // DAB -> agent-B